appgate/conkolla/example_reporting.md

 for more options and information of usage see the [documentation](./README.md).

 ## CSV download data from Kibana/logserver
 The API gives you configuration and state information.
-The logserver records events, its a database of events throughout the system.
-In a industrial installation you will most commonly encounter a log aggregator and SIEM where you will be able to create reports and data of events rather in the on-board logserver.
+The logserver records events.
+It is a database of events throughout the system arrived at arbitrary times.
+In an industrial installation you will most commonly encounter a log aggregator and SIEM where you will be able to create reports and data of events rather in the on-board logserver.

 It is common for AppGate Admininistrators to have either syslog data or the on-board Kibana data available for troubleshooting and deployement verification, specially in small installations you will find the on-board logserver (Kibana, elastic search etc.) in use.